• Chicago Downtown Office

 Application of Illinois Parentage Law and Comity

-The Circuit Court here found that he was more than a sperm donor and that the Parentage Act did not intend to allow biological fathers to skirt their responsibilities in such an instance.
+The Circuit Court here found that he was more than a sperm donor and that the Illinois Parentage Act of 2015 (750 ILCS 46/) did not intend to allow biological fathers to skirt their responsibilities in such an instance.
+This interpretation remains consistent with how courts apply the Act today, particularly Section 703 which addresses assisted reproduction consent.

 The Thai court had reviewed the Parentage Act, and Harlow was represented there by counsel.
 The court here found that Wipaporn did not obtain her judgment in another country by fraud.